Reunion Gift Basket And Prize Ideas – Tricky Tray Baskets and Class Reunion Raffle Basket Ideas For Adults and Fundraising.

-Trying to come up with tricky tray gift baskets and prizes for your class reunion fundraiser is a BIG job for anyone on the planning committee, but it’s an IMPORTANT job if one of your goals is fundraising of any sort.
+Trying to come up with party favors, tricky tray gift baskets and raffle prizes for your class reunion fundraiser is a BIG job for anyone on the planning committee, but it’s an IMPORTANT job if one of your goals is fundraising of any sort.
 Raffle auctions are perfect for class reunions (or ANY type of reunion, like a family reunion) to raise money or just as fun reunion games with prizes that everyone enjoys.

 Welcome to Life Hacks for Moms - we hope you enjoy all our tips and tricks for busy moms!
 Please note that we use affiliate links and ads to generate income at no cost to you.